Missouri River Canoe Trip

 Arrive in Great Falls MT, Orientation Meeting

 Travel from your home to Great Falls, Montana.
-Meet with ROW's team leader at a local hotel at 7:30 PM Pacific Time for a one hour orientation meeting to start your Missouri River canoe trip and to answer any last-minute questions and give you your waterproof bags to pack.
+Meet with ROW's team leader at a local hotel at 7:30 PM Mountain Time for a one-hour orientation meeting to start your Missouri River canoe trip and to answer any last-minute questions and give you your waterproof bags to pack.
 Your adventure holiday has begun.

 Launch, Fort Benton, Decision Point, Cool Banks Landing

 Depart at 7:30 AM in our bus for a two-hour ride to the canoeing trip launch point.
 Along the way we stop for a brief visit to Montana's first town, Fort Benton.
 From here we continue to "Decision Point" at the confluence of the Missouri and Marias rivers.
 We then proceed on to Coal Banks Landing where our staff prepares you with a thorough safety orientation while your personal gear is loaded onto our cargo raft.
 We launch on the river and enjoy paddling a few miles before stopping for a delicious riverside lunch.

 We canoe on the Missouri between 8 and 11 miles the first day and arrive at camp around 4:30 PM.
 After you carry your personal gear to the tent of your choice, enjoy free time for swimming, hiking, reading or just relaxing.
 Hors d'oeuvres are served around 6:00 followed by dinner around 7:30.
 After dinner a campfire is lit and an evening of laughter and sharing begins.